Strategy & Data Mart Delivery for Cable Broadcaster

 Like so many enterprises, this media company’s success was driven by an internal entrepreneurial culture.
 While this led to explosive growth, it also presented future challenges as well.
 On the creative side, freedom unleashed the possibilities, however, this freedom also led to isolated support systems that locked up critical data.
-Fast access to enterprise data was needed to support executive decisions, and the current infrastructure would not support the need.

 The company lacked an effective way to consolidate, manage and distribute business data.
 Data resided in many different sources and in different formats throughout the enterprise, limiting its ability to analyze and deliver it within a single platform.

 The goal of this initiative was to build organizational consensus and buy-in implement and leverage a central data repository to support critical decision support needs.